 Cargotec’s governance and management are based on the Finnish Limited Liability Companies Act and Securities Markets Act, as well as the company’s Articles of Association and Code of Conduct.
 Cargotec class B share is listed at Nasdaq Helsinki and the company complies with the rules and guidelines of Helsinki Exchange and the Finnish Financial Supervision Authority.
-In 2019, Cargotec complied with all the recommendations of the Finnish Corporate Governance Code 2015, published by the Securities Markets Association and as of 1 Jan 2020, Cargotec complies with the Corporate Governance Code 2020 (www.cgfinland.fi).
+Cargotec complies with all the recommendations of the Finnish Corporate Governance Code 2020, published by the Securities Markets Association (www.cgfinland.fi).

 Cargotec applies the insider guidelines of Nasdaq Helsinki Ltd, in addition to which Cargotec’s Board has approved internal insider regulations that are based on the stock exchange guidelines.